 Any person who has not been enrolled in a college or university for a period of four years and who, upon re-enrolling at Walters State Community College, maintains a 2.00 GPA and completes 15 semester hours of Level 1 course work at Walters State, may petition to have grades on all prior course work disregarded in calculating the cumulative grade point average.
 Removal of grades means removal of all credits.
-Upon the completion of 15 semester hours at Walters State with a 2.00 cumulative GPA, the student should complete an application for Academic Fresh Start and send a transcript to the vice president for Student Affairs to be submitted for approval to the vice president for Academic Affairs.
+Upon the completion of 15 semester hours at Walters State with a 2.00 cumulative GPA, the student should complete an application for Academic Fresh Start, which may be obtained from the Counseling Office, CCEN 212, and send a transcript to the vice president for Student Affairs to be submitted for approval to the vice president for Academic Affairs.
 If the request is granted, the earlier course work will not count toward meeting requirements for graduation but would appear on the student's transcript.